Gå til sidens indhold

 Liquidation

-The method used by the bankruptcy court depends on whether the company has assets and whether the company is insolvent.
+The method used by the bankruptcy court depends on whether the company has assets, and whether the company is insolvent.

 What is informal dissolution?

 Informal dissolution means that a company is closed without any dissolution proceedings as such.
-This may for instance be the case if the company has no assets that can pay for the dissolution proceedings, and no one will provide security for the costs.
-The bankruptcy court will not use informal dissolution if further investigations are required – for example about whether disqualification investigations should be initiated against one or more persons in management.
+This may be the case if the company has no assets that can pay for the dissolution proceedings, and no one will provide security for the costs.
+The bankruptcy court will not use informal dissolution if further investigations are required – for example, about whether disqualification investigations should be initiated against one or more persons in management.

 What is insolvent dissolution?

-If voidable transactions are suspected in connection with previous deals or payments in the company, the bankruptcy court may also commence insolvency proceedings although apparently there are no assets in the company.
+If voidable transactions are suspected in connection with previous deals or payments in the company, the bankruptcy court may also commence insolvency proceedings although, apparently, there are no assets in the company.

 What is dissolution by liquidation?